miklevin/MikeLev.in/_posts/2024-11-25-pipeline-to-completion.md

 [5] Does the dictionary keys() function return the keys in any specific ... https://discuss.codecademy.com/t/does-the-dictionary-keys-function-return-the-keys-in-any-specific-order/354717
 [6] OrderedDict vs dict in Python: The Right Tool for the Job https://realpython.com/python-ordereddict/

+## Dictionary Structure and Ordering

 Because since Python 3.6, dictionaries have had implicit key orders, no list directory structure will be used in the data field JSON.
 Instead, each card will use its ID as the key, and the key value pairs of each form will be inserted into the parent addict in the order the forms are presented to the user.

 Nonetheless, because the cards IDs are numbered sequential by convention, original card order can always be easily recovered.

 In all cases keys at the root dictionary level have a value whose data type is also a dictionary, even if the form on the card has just one field.
 In such cases that field name will be the sub dictionaries singular key, and the value received its singular value.

+## Data Integrity and Validation

 In this way, we maintain 100% predictability when passong and parsing this objects, which is essential given its frequent de-serialization and re-serialization.
 The process is designed to be robust, resistant to corruption and readily self healing.